Hypertension

 Salt

 Salt is found as a crystaline solid, or in solution in water.
 Salt can be mined from mineral deposits, or extracted from seawater by evaporation.
-Salt was used to preserve, store and prepare food for centuries, .
-It was not believed to be harmful until medical research was conducted in the 20th century.
+Salt was used to preserve, store and prepare food for centuries.

 Most salt for cooking is processed to standard sized crystals sold as table salt.
 It is the standard presentation of the salt sold in grocery stores for household use in cooking and baking.
 The crystals are small enough to fit the holes in a salt shaker, and dissolve in water including in the amounts used to mix bread dough in industrial bakeries.
 Table salt is treated with anti-caking agents.
 Depending on manufacturer and brand, it may be treated with or without iodine and other chemicals.